||3 months ago|

 Mastodon has a responsive design, so you can use it in your phone's browser.
 Alternately, there are many apps available for Mastodon, including an official "Mastodon for iPhone" app released in August 2021.
-The most widely-used on iOS are Amaroq and Toot!.
+On iOS, try Toot!.
 On Android, try Tusky.

 (NB: I've been told that "Tootdon silently forwards copies of posts you interact as well as the auth token to your account to its to own servers."
 I don't know if that still holds.
 As always, be cautious when giving apps your information.)